gvwilson/sensibleadventures/nardica/nardica.md

 Iffy shrugged.
 "I know.
 I seen it in stories,
-an' one o' Mister Mishra's nephews got called up last year.
-He was kappa after a couple o' weeks.
+an' Jeep's mostly back to how he was.
+Mister Mishra's son,"
+she added.
-Said it was like all the new stuff the core put in his head was so loud he couldn't hear his own thinkin' for a while, but he was the same annoyin' nonsense after."
+"The one time he said anything about it, he said it was like all the new stuff the core put in his head was so loud he couldn't hear his own thinkin' for a while.
+He's almost the same annoyin' nonsense as he used t' be, though."

 The corner of Wales' mouth quirked up.
-"I imagine he was," he said drily.
+"I'm glad to hear it," he said drily.
-"People spent years trying to induct personality changes, but it never worked.
-One of the research cores in America spent, oh, must have been hours thinking about it, but couldn't come up with anything either.
+"One of the research cores in America spent, oh, must have been hours trying to figure out how to induct permanent changes without causing breakdowns, but it never found anything.
-All it's good for is conditioned reflexes."
+At least,
+it said it didn't,
+but I sometimes wonder."
-He picked up a stray scrap of plastic stock shaped roughly like a bent pencil, turned it over, and balanced it standing up on the end of his finger.
+He picked up a stray scrap of plastic stock shaped roughly like a bent pencil and tapped it against his forehead.

 Iffy goggled.
 "You been inducted?"

-Wales grinned.
+Wales smiled.
 "A long time ago.
-Most of it has faded,
+Most of it faded pretty quickly.
-but a few tricks stuck."
+The rest... well."
 He flipped the plastic end over end and put it back in the fold-up box next to his foot.